Hi-Standard: Formation and success: 1991–2000

 Riding the wave of successes from their prior albums and touring, they released their third album, Making the Road, in 1999.
+It sold over one million copies.

 Hiatus: 2000–2011

-After recording five Hi-Standard albums, the band entered a hiatus in August 2000, shortly after playing "Air Jam 2000".
+After recording five albums, Hi-Standard entered a hiatus in August 2000, shortly after playing Air Jam 2000.
 Guitarist Ken Yokoyama began working on other projects, including solo work in a similar vein to Hi-Standard, as well as exploring a more traditional hardcore punk style with BBQ Chickens, fronted by longtime friend and artist, Daisuke Hongolian, who provided artwork for some of Hi-Standard's early releases.
 Yokoyama revisited the band's original label Pizza of Death Records, which has since signed many punk and alternative rock bands.
 Bassist Akihiro Nanba's newest project is Ultra Brain.
 According to CDJapan, Nanba proclaims their debut album, Neo Punk, to be the birth of neo-punk.
 Akira Tsuneoka provided the drums for the group Cubismo Grafico Five.

-Reformation: 2011–present
+Reformation and Tsuneoka's death: 2011–present

 In 2011, it was announced that Hi-Standard would be reforming.
 The band played at 'Air Jam 2011', and 'Air Jam 2012', and headlined the Japanese edition of Fat Wreck Chords' 25th-anniversary show in Tokyo in November 2015.
 The single "Another Starting Line" was released on October 5, 2016 with no preceding PR campaign, and available exclusively in stores.
 In 2017, they released The Gift, their first album in over 15 years.

-Akira Tsuneoka died on February 14, 2023, at the age of 51.
+Akira Tsuneoka died suddenly on February 14, 2023, at the age of 51.
+Later that month, Nanba and Yokoyama announced they would continue the band.
+Hi-Standard released the digital single "I'm a Rat", which features Tsuneoka, on April 19.
+Following Tsuneoka's death, the band secretly held auditions for a new drummer and reviewed hundreds of videos by applicants.
+With former Pay Money to My Pain drummer Zax as a support member, Hi-Standard supported NOFX on the latter's final Japanese tour in 2024.
+On September 24, 2025, they announced that Zax had joined officially joined the band and that the mini-album Screaming Newborn Baby will be released on November 26.